 Hybrid artists cross the humanities/science divide and use their skills and passion for a science discipline as their medium or topic in art.
 I’m passionately interested in the science of being human – neuroscience, psychiatry, psychology, social work, social anthropology and so on.
 These fields often inform my art and I create community informed art works that are about communication, connection, and social change, such as my 2016 Exhibition Waiting for You about pregnancy, miscarriage and loss.
-I often use art to explain, inspire, or humanise in my public speaking and mental health work.
+I often use art to explain, inspire, or humanise in my public speaking and training.

 I create first and figure out what and why later.
 I write or paint or make because it eases the pain, calms the nightmares, captures the dreams.
 Staves off self destruction, expresses joy, gives me mementos from altered states and other worlds.
 Art helps me make sense of myself and the world around me.